 They also struggle to effectively adjust teams and strategies with the customer journey, indicating difficulties such as:

 - Lacking a single view of the customer

 - Budgetary constraints

-Increased Customer Demand for Personalization
+Increased Customer Demand for Personalisation

 The customer journey is intricate, time-spanning and multi-channelled, with many touchpoints, and is also driven by the individual consumer.
-A buyer’s motivations, goals, values and requirements can differ entirely from those that travel along the same path and all of them require distinct personalization.
+A buyer’s motivations, goals, values and requirements can differ entirely from those that travel along the same path and all of them require distinct personalisation.

 More touchpoints can mean more challenges, but it also means more chances to reveal actionable insights.

 As customers follow various journey paths to reach their unique goals, you can observe performance and estimate the journey’s success or failure.
 Over time, patterns in behavioural data emerge that may explain those outcomes.